The Budget Cycle

 Expendable Gift Funds (B####)

-An expendable gift (also known as a “term gift”) is one in which the whole amount can be expended for a donor-specific purpose.
+An expendable gift (also known as a “term gift”) is one in which the whole gift amount can be expended for a donor-specific purpose.
 This contrasts with endowment gifts, in which principal is invested, not spent.
 Term gifts are posted by Advancement as revenue when they are received.
-Any unspent balances automatically carry forward to the following fiscal year.
 Term gifts can have varying levels of donor restrictions which should be reviewed and understood before expending funds.
+To view restrictions and gift documents for term gift funds, please use “Fund Restriction with Spendable Balance” report in Prime Financial Information Warehouse.

 Endowment funds (E####)

 A true endowment gift establishes a permanently invested fund.
 While income from the fund may be spent, the principal of the fund must remain intact.
 In some cases, donor stipulations allow for principal expenditures.
 These funds are known as quasi-endowment gifts.
 In the case of both true and quasi-endowment gifts, a donor will generally restrict the purposes for which the endowment income can be spent.
-Endowment gifts typically are received and processed through the Development Office.
+Endowment gifts typically are received and processed through the Advancement Office.
 The Office of Planning, Budget, and Analysis posts the full-year estimated payout distribution for endowment funds on Account 4471 in July.
 Distributions are updated quarterly (late October, late January, late April, June close) to reflect new gifts to endowment, liquidations of quasi-endowment, and changes in distribution formulas for Princeton operating departments.
+See Endowment Payout Calculation and Distribution page for more information.

 External Trust Funds (F####)